 Choose a drive letter for the volume, and then click the Assgin and Format button.
-This will pop up the Windows format dialog to format the volume with a desired file system.
+This will pop up the standard Windows format dialog where you can format the volume into one of the file systems that Windows supports.

 1. Click Windows Start button, and then click Control Panel to open the Control Panel.